Omar-Abd-Elwahab/VCF_fiilter/README.md

     Alignment:

     The raw FASTQ files were aligned using Sentieon BWA-MEM with the GRCh38 reference genome.
+The code used for alignment can be found at https://github.com/Omar-Abd-Elwahab/Variant_Callers

     Variant Calling:

     Variant calling was performed using GATK4 HaplotypeCaller and BCFTools.
+The exact commands for variant calling can be found at https://github.com/Omar-Abd-Elwahab/Variant_Callers

     Truth Set Comparison: